 Our residents send preliminary reads independently of staff on call and overnight, and our 24 hour in-house staff sign the final reports within the hour.

 Please explore our website to familiarize yourself with our program.
-If you have any questions, please don't hesitate to contact our residency program coordinator, Kahtara B. Richardsen.
+If you have any questions, please don't hesitate to contact our residency program coordinators, Kahtara B. Richardsen or Christina Rudds.

 We appreciate your interest in our program and look forward to hearing from you.

 Exceptional Training Opportunities at HFH

 Thanks to the Edith and Benson Ford Heart & Vascular Institute, our cardiac imaging rotation involves interpretation of multiple daily cardiac MRI and CT studies with great vascular experience.
 Images are read and interpreted side-by-side with interpretation and interdisciplinary teaching by both Radiology and Cardiology staff.
 Similarly, cardiac imaging in nuclear medicine is collaboratively reported with the cardiology department with regular, daily teaching.
 Our radiology department remains responsible for cardiac CT and MRI dictations, and we have an excellent interdepartmental teaching and referral relationships with our cardiologists.